gustavo-hms/objetiva/README.md

 map global object m '<a-;>objetiva-matching<ret>' -docstring matching
 ```

-Now, you can use, say, `<a-i>m` to select everything enclosed by parentheses.
+Now, you can use, say, `<a-i>m` to select everything inside parentheses (or braces, or whatever is defined by the option `matching_pairs`) but excluding the parentheses themselves, or `<a-a>m` to select *including* parentheses.
+In the same vein, `]m` selects from the cursor to the end of the region enclosed by parentheses.

 ## Case object